frontiersi/tenement-tools/README.md

 - Any other useful information

 ## Known bugs
-### Map outputs from tools do not look correct/match tutorial
+### Map outputs from tools do not look correct/match tutorial with Pro 2.9
 A bug has been found where the output from a tool (e.g., metric layers from Phenolopy) do not visualise properly (even though the model was successful).
 These layers can look all red or blue, have very subdued colours, not match tutorial data.
-As we explore this issue, you can get around it by going to Add Data > Add Multimdemnsional Data > select the raw output NetCDF (.nc) from the tool you just ran.
+For now, you can get around it by going to Add Data > Add Multimdemnsional Data > select the raw output NetCDF (.nc) from the tool you just ran.

 ### Phenolopy LIOS and SIOS output layers look 'noisey' when using Landsat
 Currently investigating.

 ### COG Fetch tool missing NIR band when using Sentinel 2
-Currently investigating.
+Currently investigating - fixed.